futtetennista/typescript-project-template/README.md

 A template repo to kick off a Typescript project with:

+* Typescript configuration with strict defaults
 * Prettier
 * ESLint
 * Knip
 * Jest
 * API mocking with `msw`
 * Nix for versioned tooling

 * GitHub Action workflows
-* Typescript configuration with sane defaults